 Jason Potash Makes the Most of his Chiropractic Education and Time in the Finger Lakes

-It’s a three-way tie, said Doctor of Chiropractic student Jason Potash, for his favorite class at New York Chiropractic College: Dr. Brett J. Carnevale’s fourth-tri technique, Director of the Anatomy Center Dr. Michael P. Zumpano's Gross Anatomy 2 and Dr. Hunter Mollin’s seventh-tri technique.
+It’s a three-way tie, said Doctor of Chiropractic student Jason Potash (D.C.
+'21), for his favorite class at Northeast College of Health Sciences: Dr. Brett J. Carnevale’s fourth-tri technique, Director of the Anatomy Center Dr. Michael P. Zumpano's Gross Anatomy 2 and Dr. Hunter Mollin’s seventh-tri technique.

-Finding his way to the classrooms at NYCC, though, would take a nudge from his parents, a career reality check and a trip to a chiropractic office.
+Finding his way to the classrooms at Northeast, though, would take a nudge from his parents, a career reality check and a trip to a chiropractic office.

 It was about two years into his sales career when Potash’s mom commented that he looked unfulfilled.
 He took stock of his daily life and realized something was missing – his love for fitness and healthy living.

 Potash did an about-face and quit his job to work at a gym and study massage therapy.
 Learning more about the body and solidifying his goal to help people live and feel better, his “light-bulb moment” came during a chiropractic visit at the age of 25.
 Even as he was getting adjusted, he could see himself on the other side of the table.
 The thought of becoming a Doctor of Chiropractic fulfilled Potash’s immediate desire to study more about the body, as well as his future goals to help others live healthy.

 Potash’s vision of success includes being a well-respected chiropractor and helping others in his community, ideally some place with a mountain range nearby so he can spend his free time rock-climbing.